BellowingMeadows/BellowingMeadows/README.md

 I quickly concluded that the following common features of band websites would therefore be surplus to requirements:

-* Selling merchandise - unecessary at this stage in the band's career and beyond my current skillset to implement.
+* Selling merchandise - unnecessary at this stage in the band's career and beyond my current skillset to implement.
 * Song lyrics section - would contribute to content overload and wouldn't help fulfil any of my user stories.

 ### **Scope Plane**